MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-catalog.md

 ## Managed compute

-The capability to deploy models with managed compute builds on platform capabilities of Azure Machine Learning to enable seamless integration, across the entire GenAIOps lifecycle, of the wide collection of models in the model catalog.
+The capability to deploy models with managed compute builds on platform capabilities of Azure Machine Learning to enable seamless integration, across the entire GenAIOps (sometimes called LLMOps) lifecycle, of the wide collection of models in the model catalog.

 :::image type="content" source="media/concept-model-catalog/llm-ops-life-cycle.png" alt-text="A diagram showing the LLMops life cycle." lightbox="media/concept-model-catalog/llm-ops-life-cycle.png":::